-182 Beacon was built ca. 1866, one of two contiguous houses (182-184 Beacon) designed as a symmetrical pair and built for John Lowell Gardner on land which he purchased on July 16, 1860, from the Boston and Roxbury Mill Corporation.
+182 Beacon was designed by architects Snell and Gregerson and built ca. 1866, one of two contiguous houses (182-184 Beacon) designed as a symmetrical pair and built for John Lowell Gardner on land which he purchased on July 16, 1860, from the Boston and Roxbury Mill Corporation.
 John L. Gardner and his wife, Catharine Elizabeth (Peabody) Gardner, made 182 Beacon their home.
 They previously had lived at 7 Beacon.
 They also maintained a home in Brookline.

 Click here for an index to the deeds for 182 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.